Mount Edziza volcanic complex: Background

 The MEVC is part of the Northern Cordilleran Volcanic Province (NCVP), a broad area of shield volcanoes, lava domes, cinder cones and stratovolcanoes extending from northwestern British Columbia northwards through Yukon into easternmost Alaska.
-The dominant rocks comprising these volcanoes are alkali basalts and hawaiites, but nephelinite, basanite and peralkaline (Note: Peralkaline rocks are magmatic rocks that have a higher ratio of sodium and potassium to aluminum.) phonolite, trachyte and comendite are locally abundant.
+The dominant rocks that make up these volcanoes are alkali basalts and hawaiites, but nephelinites, basanites and peralkaline (Note: Peralkaline rocks are magmatic rocks that have a higher ratio of sodium and potassium to aluminum.) phonolites, trachytes and comendites are locally abundant.
 These rocks were deposited by volcanic eruptions from 20 million years ago to as recently as a few hundred years ago.
-The cause of volcanic activity in the Northern Cordilleran Volcanic Province is thought to be due to rifting of the North American Cordillera, driven by changes in relative plate motion between the North American and Pacific plates.
+Volcanism in the Northern Cordilleran Volcanic Province is thought to be due to rifting of the North American Cordillera, driven by changes in relative plate motion between the North American and Pacific plates.

 The MEVC is part of a subdivision of the NCVP called the Stikine Subprovince.
 This subprovince, confined to the Stikine region of northwestern British Columbia, includes three other volcanic complexes: Heart Peaks, Hoodoo Mountain and Level Mountain.
 The four complexes differ petrologically and/or volumetrically from the rest of the NCVP.
 Heart Peaks, Level Mountain and the MEVC are the largest NCVP centres by volume, the latter two having experienced volcanism for a much longer timespan than any other NCVP centre.
 Level Mountain, Hoodoo Mountain and the MEVC are the only NCVP centres that contain volcanic rocks of both mafic and intermediate to felsic (Note: Felsic pertains to magmatic rocks that are enriched with silicon, oxygen, aluminum, sodium and potassium.) composition.
 The highest of the four complexes is the MEVC at 2786 m, followed by Level Mountain at 2164 m, Heart Peaks at 2012 m and Hoodoo Mountain at 1850 m.

 Composition

-The most voluminous rocks comprising the MEVC are mafic (Note: Mafic pertains to magmatic rocks that are relatively rich in iron and magnesium, relative to silicium.) alkali basalts and hawaiites, which comprise about 60% of the volcanic complex.
+The most voluminous rocks composing the MEVC are mafic (Note: Mafic pertains to magmatic rocks that are relatively rich in iron and magnesium, relative to silicium.) alkali basalts and hawaiites, which make up about 60% of the volcanic complex.
 MEVC hawaiites are thought to be the product of partial fractional crystallization (Note: Fractional crystallization is the process by which magma cools and separates into various minerals.) and the accumulation of feldspar inside rising columns of mantle-derived alkali basaltic magma.
-Volcanic rocks of intermediate composition such as benmoreite, trachybasalt, mugearite and tristanite are present in relatively small volumes and are the result of alkali basaltic magma having undergone fractional crystallization in magma chambers on a longer timespan.
-Felsic peralkaline rocks such as trachyte, comendite and pantellerite form about 40% of the MEVC; they are the product of prolonged fractional crystallization of mantle-derived basaltic magma in magma chambers and mainly comprise lava domes and central volcanoes.
+Volcanic rocks of intermediate composition such as benmoreite, trachybasalt, mugearite and tristanite are present in relatively small volumes.
+They are the result of alkali basaltic magma having undergone fractional crystallization in magma chambers on a longer timespan.
+Felsic peralkaline rocks such as trachyte, comendite and pantellerite form about 40% of the MEVC; they are the product of prolonged fractional crystallization of mantle-derived basaltic magma in magma chambers and mainly make up lava domes and central volcanoes.